Booking Enquiry

 The Golf was first introduced back in 1974, and ever since then, its popularity took off to become one of the best selling cars in Europe.
 Marketed across eight generations and raking in a whole host of impressive accolades for the trophy shelf – from World Car of the Year 2009, twice-over winner of European Car of the Year and many, many more.

-Having sold over 35 million units worldwide, and of course more awards than we can count, VW claim their secret to the Golf’s success is its characteristics: “a perfect companion for everyday life, embodying versatility, functionality, reliability and quality like no other car.”
+Having sold millions of units worldwide, and of course more awards than we can count, VW claim their secret to the Golf’s success is its characteristics: “a perfect companion for everyday life, embodying versatility, functionality, reliability and quality like no other car.”
 The Golf’s sleek design, impressive performance and affordability have made it a favourite amongst car enthusiasts, everyday drivers and car garages alike (including ourselves!).

 We’re feeling a mixed bag of emotions – sad to see the Golf go, but excited about what’s to come.
 It’s a bittersweet moment, to say the least.
 Let’s face it, the model has been around for what feels like forever, so the discontinuation of the Golf feels like saying goodbye to an old friend.